Are You Worried About Your Child Or Adolescent And Unsure What Steps You Can Take?

 Parent Child Interaction Therapy (PCIT) is an evidence-based, short-term treatment model shown to help address behavior problems and improve parent-child interactions.
 In many ways, PCIT can feel more like a “coaching” session than therapy.
 By observing the way you and your child interact, communicate, and play together in a specially designed observation room, we provide on-the-spot training in proven-strategies to strengthen parent-child interactions and decrease oppositional behavior.
 Dr. Lindsay Anderson, the Director of the Caring Cove, is one of few psychologists in New Jersey who is a Certified Therapist in PCIT.

 We recognize that a number of families are currently seeking services to address disruptive behaviors in their children.
 In an effort to provide some relief and strategies to as many family members as possible, we intermittently offer a Parent Child Interaction Therapy virtual group for caregivers to learn and apply evidence-based techniques to manage disruptive behavior, run by one of our licensed psychologists.
 This is a great opportunity for caregivers who are waiting for treatment or any additional caregivers in your child’s life (if you are already in individual treatment) to learn developmentally appropriate strategies to use with your children.
+This group runs for 8 weeks.

 Parent Management Training (PMT) has been shown to be effective in reducing problematic child behavior by giving parents step-by-step guidance and personalized parenting strategies.
 Most PMT sessions take place without the child present.
 By modeling skills and role-playing in sessions, you can achieve greater change in less time, making PMT a more common approach if your concerns are particularly urgent (like aggressive behavior or extreme impulsiveness).